-Local Code of Corporate Governance Requirements Sub- principle Review of Effectiveness During 2022/23 Reporting protocols and calendars (including forward looking work programmes, for example, for Cabinet and Scrutiny Committees).
+Local Code of Corporate Governance Requirements Sub- principle Review of Effectiveness During 2023/24 Reporting protocols and calendars (including forward looking work programmes, for example, for Cabinet and Scrutiny Committees).
 Implementing good practice in transparency As set out in section 'Core Principle B'.
 Production of Annual Reports on key areas of business e.g. Corporate Parenting, Annual Equality Report.
-Implementing good practice in transparency Annual Reports were prepared and publicly reported to support accountability and open and transparent performance arrangements, for example, Corporate Parenting Board Annual Report 2021/22 (Corporate Parenting Board 18th October 2022), Annual Equality Report 2021/22 (Overview and Scrutiny Committee 21st March 2023), Vale, Valleys and Cardiff Regional Adoption Collaborative Annual Report 2021/22 () and Young Carers Annual Report 2022/23 (Corporate Parenting Board 30th March 2023).
+Implementing good practice in transparency Annual Reports were prepared and publicly reported to support accountability and open and transparent performance arrangements, for example2, Corporate Parenting Board Annual Report 2022/23 (Corporate Parenting Board 18th July 2023); Annual Equality Report 2022/23 (Overview and Scruntiny Committee 26th February 2024 and Cabinet 20th March 2024); and Vale, Valleys and Cardiff Regional Adoption Collaborative Annual Report 2022/23 and Young Carers Annual Report 2023/24 (Corporate Parenting Board 7th May 2024).
+Statement of Accounts.
+Implementing good practices in reporting The external audit of the Council's Statement of Accounts have consistently, year-on-year, received an unqualified 'true and fair' audit opinion (i.e. clean bill of health); the latest unqualified audit opinion, relating to the 2022/23 financial year, was reported to full Council on 29th November 2023.
+During 2023/24, prior to the Council's 2022/23 audited statement of accounts being approved by full Council, key arrangements included reporting the Council's certified draft statement of accounts to the 4th September 2023 Governance and Audit Committee meeting (alongside Rhondda Cynon Taf Pension Fund, Central South Consortium Joint Education Service Joint Committee and the Annual Return for Llwydcoed Crematorium Joint Committee) to provide the Committee with opportunity to comment and consider the certified draft accounts in line with the statutory guidance as per the Local Government Measure 2011.
+These arrangements will also be in place for the 2023/24 Statements of Account.
+Local Code of Corporate Governance Requirements Sub- principle Review of Effectiveness During 2023/24

-&lt;sup>1 Annual Reports - annual reports referenced in other sections of the Annual Governance Statement, for example, the Governance and Audit Committee Annual Report, have not been noted for the purposes of this section of the document.
+2 Annual Reports - annual reports referenced in other sections of the Annual Governance Statement, for example, the Governance and Audit Committee Annual Report, have not been noted for the purposes of this section of the document.